 - Raised by Wolves: “Pedestrian Wolves”

-- “No Spill Blood” is a The Island of Doctor Moreau reference.
+- “No Spill Blood” is one long shout-out to The Island of Doctor Moreau.

 - Single Stanza Song: "Tender Lumplings"